 • A set amount of time for voting on each point and on the resolution as a whole.

-• Some short games designed to improve skills necessary for debate and public speaking.
+• Games designed to improve skills necessary for debate and public speaking.

-It is a simulation of the United Nations, where students participate in debates as a delegate of a certain country.
-At a conference, the club will be given a country to represent and will be asked to resolve issues whilst conforming to the country’s viewpoints and policies.
+It is a simulation of the United Nations, where students participate in debates acting as a delegate of a specific country.
+At a conference, our society will be allocated a country to represent and will be asked to resolve issues whilst conforming to the country’s viewpoints and policies.
+It encourages discussion, research, and global thinking.

 What are the rules involved?